-By definition, changes in the average human lifespan emerge slowly over time.
-It can be useful though to reclassify this emergence as the long term result of a series of various trigger events that occur at a single point in time.
-These are called Longevity Catalysts.
+By definition, changes in the average human lifespan are realised slowly over time.
+It can be useful though to reclassify this emergence as the long term result of a series of various trigger events that have occurred at a single point in time.
+We define these events Longevity Catalysts.
+Examples of past catalysts could include:

 - Longevity Catalysts Website